AndyRae/uk-box-office/readme.md

 # UK Box Office

 UK Box Office data is the most detailed and searchable source for box office data in the UK.
-A Python application built in Flask, using chart.js to visualise the data.
+The backend runs Flask built with Python, the frontend is built with React using chart.js to visualise the data.

 [Use the application.](https://boxofficedata.co.uk)